Welcoming Environment and FAQ

 No, one-day registration options are not available.

-Is there a way to register several colleagues for without doing it under my non-member account?
+Is there a way to register several colleagues for NPC26 for without doing it under my non-member account?

 Each attendee must register individually using their own APA member account to receive the member conference rate.
 Group or proxy registration using a non-member account is not available.

-How can I update my NPC26 registration details?
+How can I update my NPC26 registration profile?

-Once your registration is complete, you will be able to log in to the program website to access your registration to make updates or purchase additional tickets.
+Once your registration is complete, you will be able to log into the program website to access your registration to make updates to your profile.

 Does registration include access to conference recordings?